-This Pesto Spinach Macaroni and Cheese is an easy, gourmet mac and cheese that’s ready in twenty minutes start to finish!
+This Spinach Mac and Cheese with Pesto is an easy, gourmet macaroni and cheese that’s ready in twenty minutes start to finish!

 Guys, I have a confession.
 Some days, I just don’t care how easy a 15 minute meal is– my brain hurts, and I don’t want to cook.
 Does this happen to you too?
 On those nights, my first instinct is to have the husband cook dinner.
 (The cat, of course, still refuses to help either of us cook.)

 If that doesn’t work– there’s Indian take-out.
 If take-out falls through– I reach back into the deep, dark recesses of my kitchen pantry– and pull out a box of mac and cheese.
 Not just any mac and cheese, mind you– I like the fancy stuff.
 The organic, ‘let’s pretend this powdered cheese came from a cow’ stuff.